 #1 Walk through Chora

 The capital of Amorgos is somewhat hidden on a mountain ridge above the port city of Katapola.
-Chora is a Cycladic dream come true – narrow, whitewashed streets with cube-shaped houses, small chapels and snow-white churches, pretty little shops and traditional taverns.
+Chora is a Cycladic dream come true—narrow, whitewashed streets with cube-shaped houses, small chapels and snow-white churches, pretty little shops, and traditional taverns.

 Kastro of Chora

-#2 Amorgos Monastery Chozoviotissa
+#2 Amorgos Chozoviotissa Monastery

-The bay of Agia Anna
+The Bay of Agia Anna

-#3 Hike to the Profitis Ilias
+#3 Hike to Profitis Ilias

-The Old Strata Amorgos
+The Old Strata of Amorgos

 #4 Port town Katapola